pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 ## Set your group purpose 🌟

-With a clear purpose, people can make judgement calls about how to best serve the group, what how to participate, and what outcomes to aim for.
+With a clear purpose, people can make judgement calls about what's best for the group.

 Your Loomio group page has a space for a short purpose statement right under the group's name.
 If you know the purpose, update this field so that everyone can see it when they visit the group.